djeknet/3xpush-script/README.md

 - browsers
 - feeds

-11 partner feeds already added in db, you only need to write your unique link and then you can earn money for each click on push ads notification!
+11 partner feeds already added in db, you only need to sign up in them and get your unique link.
+And then you can earn money for each click on push ads notification!
 And your partners will get their affiliate percentage that you specify in the settings.

+Available languages: English, Русский

+**Modules:**

+- Dashboard
+- Sites
+- Traffic exchange
+- Send push
+- Statistics
+- Accounts
+- Referrals
+- Settings
+- Q&A

+**Admin:**

+- Users
+- Withdrawals
+- Mails
+- Q&A
+- News
+- Landings
+- Reports
+- Journal
+- Content
+- Crons
+- Analytics
+- Feeds
+- System settings

+**Follow installation instruction in file INSTALLATION.pdf or УСТАНОВКА.pdf**